-The Company reported that, as of June 30, 2019, it had cash and cash equivalent current assets balance of approximately $2.8 Million.
-In addition, the Company reported $10.2 Million in Property and Equipment (P&E) assets.
-The strong P&E assets comprise the Company's fully owned cGMP-capable manufacturing and R&D facility in Shelton, CT.
-The Company has no debt.
-In comparison, as of June 30, 2018, we had cash and cash equivalent balance of approximately $7.08 Million, P&E assets of approximately $10.8 Million, and no debt.
-The reduction in current cash has resulted from continuing operating expenditures.
-With the strong asset position and no debt, the Company continues to have a strong fiscal position as it is advancing its drugs towards human clinical trials.
+The Company reported that, as of June 30, 2020, it had cash and cash equivalent current assets balance of approximately $14 Million.
+In addition, the Company reported $9.54 Million in Property and Equipment (P&E) assets.
+The strong P&E assets comprise the Company's cGMP-capable manufacturing and R&D facility in Shelton, CT.
+The total current liabilities were $2.15 Million.
+In comparison, as of June 30, 2019, we had cash and cash equivalent balance of approximately $2.8 Million, P&E assets of approximately $10.2 Million, and no debt.
+Subsequent to the reporting period, the Company raised approximately $10.5 Million net proceeds from an equity offering on or about July 20, 2020, further increasing its cash assets.

-Research and development expenses for the year ended June 30, 2019 were about $5.92 Million, approximately similar to the prior year ending June 30, 2018, adjusted to about $5.91 Million.
-General and administrative expenses (G&A) were at about $2.7 Million, compared to $3.4 Million in the prior year.
-The decrease in G&A is primarily due to reduction in executive payroll, legal, professional, and consulting costs.
+Research and development expenses for the year ended June 30, 2020 were approximately $4.69 Million, less than the prior year ending June 30, 2019, of about $5.92 Million.
+The reduction was primarily due to reduction in R&D staff.
+General and administrative expenses (G&A) were at about $3.3 Million, compared to $2.7 Million in the prior year.
+The increase in G&A is primarily due to increase in legal, professional, and consulting costs, most of which were related to the expenses related to the equity financings.

-The market size for our immediate target drugs in the HerpeCide™ program is variously estimated into billions to tens of billions of dollars.
-The Company believes that its dermal topical cream for the treatment of shingles rash will be its first drug heading into clinical trials.
+The market potential for a drug against SARS-Cov-2 is expected to be significant, based on various deals reported in industry news articles that have reached into several hundreds of millions of dollars.
+In addition, the market size for our immediate target drugs in the HerpeCide™ program is variously estimated into billions to tens of billions of dollars.
+The Company believes that its dermal topical cream for the treatment of shingles rash will be its first drug heading into clinical trials, after the coronavirus program drug candidate.
 The Company believes that additional topical treatment candidates in the HerpeCide™ program, namely, HSV-1 "cold sores" treatment, and HSV-2 "genital ulcers" treatment are expected to follow the shingles candidate into IND-enabling development and then into human clinical trials.

-The Company's drug development business model was formed in May 2005 with a license to the patents and intellectual property held by TheraCour that enabled creation of drugs engineered specifically to combat viral diseases in humans.
+The Company's drug development business model was formed in May 2005 with a license to the patents and intellectual property held by TheraCour Pharma, Inc. that enabled creation of drugs engineered specifically to combat viral diseases in humans.
 This exclusive license from TheraCour serves as a foundation for our intellectual property.
-The Company has a worldwide exclusive license to this technology for several drugs with specific targeting mechanisms for the treatment of a number of human viral diseases including HSV-1 and HSV-2.
-Additionally, the Company and TheraCour have signed a Memorandum of Understanding governing the general terms of a license for VZV drug development in February 2019.
+The Company has a worldwide exclusive license to this technology for several drugs with specific targeting mechanisms for the treatment of a number of human viral diseases including VZV (shingles), HSV-1 and HSV-2.
+Additionally, the Company and TheraCour have signed a Memorandum of Understanding for the field of human coronavirus infections, which has provided a limited development license to the Company at no additional cost.
 A definitive agreement is currently being negotiated between the parties.

 The Company intends to perform the regulatory filings and own all the regulatory licenses for the drug candidates it is currently developing.
 The Company will develop these drugs in part via subcontracts to TheraCour, the exclusive source for these nanomaterials.

-In general, as a pharmaceutical company achieves these milestones, its risk-profile with investors improves as reflected in the market capitalization.
+In general, as a pharmaceutical company achieves drug development milestones, its risk-profile with investors improves as reflected in the market capitalization.
 Management believes that as the Company achieves these milestones, it could significantly improve the Company's ability to raise funds in the public markets.
-However, there can be no assurance that the Company will achieve any of these milestones or that such achievements will reflect favorably in the share price and market cap metrics.
-Management is actively exploring additional required funding for its planned objectives through debt or equity financing.
-There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company to fund continuing operations.
+However, there can be no assurance that the Company will achieve any of these milestones or that such achievements will reflect favorably in the Company's share price and market capitalization metrics.